The National Christmas Tree

 I had some writing work that I could do anywhere, and I had quite a few miles built up on United Airlines.
 If I didn't either cash in those miles or take another flight, United would throw those miles away by the end of the year.

-So I got a cheap ticket from Chicago to New York and back, and went to the east coast for about three weeks right before Christmas.
+So I got a cheap airline ticket from Chicago to New York and back, and went to the east coast for about three weeks right before Christmas.

 First I had to get from my home in West Lafayette, Indiana to Chicago.

-The other three days of the week Amtrak runs the Hoosier State between Indianapolis and Chicago.
+The other four days of the week Amtrak runs the Hoosier State between Indianapolis and Chicago.
 It's surprisingly popular with the Amish, who travel to Chicago for, ah, I don't know.
 Maybe to take in some shows at the blues clubs?

 You arrive at Union Station and its famous Odessa Steps.